fatjyc/arwes/README.md

 ---

 [ARWES](https://arwes.dev) is a web framework to build user interfaces based on futuristic science fiction designs, animations, and sound effects.
-The concepts behind are opinionated with influences from [Cyberprep](https://aesthetics.fandom.com/wiki/Cyberprep) and productions like [Star Citizen](http://robertsspaceindustries.com), [Halo](https://www.halowaypoint.com/en-us/games), [Mecha Break](https://www.mechabreak.com), and [NIKKE](https://nikke-en.com).
+The concepts behind are opinionated with influences from [Cyberprep](https://aesthetics.fandom.com/wiki/Cyberprep) and productions like [Star Citizen](http://robertsspaceindustries.com), [Halo](https://www.halowaypoint.com/en-us/games), [NIKKE](https://nikke-en.com), and [Mecha Break](https://www.mechabreak.com/index).
 It tries to inspire advanced science and technology.

 > The project is under development and not ready for production yet.
 It is still in
 > [alpha release](https://stackoverflow.com/questions/40067469), so the components